Unforgiven: Plot

 Will, Ned, and the Kid arrive in town during a rainstorm and enter Skinny's saloon.
 While Ned and the Kid meet with the prostitutes upstairs, Little Bill confronts a feverish Will.
 Not realizing Will's identity, but correctly guessing that he wants the bounty, Bill confiscates his weapon and beats him.
 Ned and the Kid escape through a back window and take Will to an unoccupied barn outside of town, where they and the prostitutes nurse him back to health.
 A few days later, the trio ambush Davey.
 After missing Davey and shooting his horse, Ned falters and Will shoots Davey instead.
 Ned decides to quit and return to Kansas.

 Ned is later captured and flogged to death by Little Bill to learn the whereabouts of Will and the Kid.
 Will takes the Kid with him to the cowboys' ranch, directing him to ambush Quick Mike in the outhouse and shoot him.
 After they escape, a distraught Kid drunkenly confesses he had never killed anyone before.
-A prostitute arrives with the reward and tells them about Ned's fate.
+Little Sue arrives with the reward and tells them about Ned's fate.
 Shocked by the news, Will begins drinking and demands the Kid's revolver.
 The Kid hands it over, saying that he no longer wants to be a killer, and Will sends him back to Kansas to distribute the reward.

 That night Will finds Ned's corpse displayed in a coffin outside Skinny's saloon.
 Inside, Little Bill and his deputies are organizing a posse.
 Will walks in brandishing a shotgun and kills Skinny for displaying Ned's corpse.
 He then aims at Little Bill, but the shotgun misfires.
 In the ensuing gunfight, Will shoots Little Bill and several other members of the posse with the revolver.
 He then orders the rest of the men out.
 Beauchamp lingers briefly to ask how Will survived.
 Will replies that it was luck and scares him away.
 Little Bill tries and fails to take another shot at Will while lying on the floor, then bemoans his fate and curses Will, who shoots him dead.
 Will shouts threats as he mounts his horse and rides out of town.